Optimizing Chlorination in Water Distribution Systems via Surrogate-assisted Neuroevolution: Surrogate Training

 \subsubsection{Training Parameters.}

 Both teacher and student models were trained for 10 ESP iterations.
 Per-iteration evolution of NEAT agents was run for 50 generations with 350 individuals.
 The non-curricular agent was optimized on the four objectives for all 10 iterations.
 On the other hand, the curricular agents were trained on \emph{bound violations} and \emph{fairness} for two ESP iterations, then \emph{smoothness} and \emph{cost control} were included in the scheme every two ESP iterations, in that order.
 Therefore, the \emph{smoothness} objective was introduced in iteration three while the \emph{cost control} objective was integrated in iteration five.
-At the end of evolution, the five, best genomes were selected according to Pareto-optimality and evaluated on five randomly sampled scenarios.
-The trajectories collected from each evaluation was used to fine-tune $T_{\phi}$ for 20 epochs.
+At the end of evolution, the five best genomes were selected according to Pareto-optimality and evaluated on five randomly sampled scenarios.
+The trajectories collected from each evaluation were used to fine-tune $T_{\phi}$ for 20 epochs.
 Then, $S_{\theta}$ was fine-tuned via distillation using the HSR configuration (see \autoref{lfabl}) for 10 epochs.

 Initial surrogate training was done over 50 epochs for both student and teacher models.
-Early stopping was implemented on validation loss for the teacher, and best models were returned w.r.t.\ validation loss for both models.
+Early stopping was implemented on validation loss for the teacher, and the best models were returned with respect to validation loss for both models.